 \section{The effects of handle moves}

-Theorem \ref{thm main} gives infinitely many Lefschetz fibrations of cotangent bundles $T^*M$.
-In Section \ref{section the effects of handle moves}, for the case of $\operatorname{dim}M=2$, we discuss how those Lefschetz fibrations of $T^*M$ are related to each other.
+Theorem \ref{thm main} gives infinitely many Lefschetz fibrations on a cotangent bundle $T^*M$.
+In Section \ref{section the effects of handle moves}, we discuss how those Lefschetz fibrations of $T^*M$ are related to each other for the case of $\mathrm{dim}M=2$.
 As the result, we show that all Lefschetz fibrations of $T^*M$ constructed by Theorem \ref{thm main} are connected by four moves which are introduced in Section \ref{subsect four moves}.
-A technical statement and the proof of it are in Sections \ref{subsect equivalence of Lefschetz fibrations}--\ref{subsect sliding}.